w-e-w/embedding-inspector/README.md

 v2.52 Added an experimental eval feature.
 Text entered in Eval box will be evaluated and applied to the saved embedding.
 Not exactly useful, but see bottom of this page for usage.

-v2.53 Added graph for saved embedding.
+v2.53 Added graph for saved embedding. (temporarily disabled in v2.531)

 # Manual Installation